“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 Bitch is a terrorist on love

 Let me tell you about my short story.
-I got married last year; I am a huge believer that I crossed this planet to meet him.
+I got married with an Aussie-Italian.
 Besides the wedding, I was expecting to receive my visa.
 This situation that lasted 11 months was the most emotional and difficult time in my life.

 One day, during an unexpected interview with the immigration, I was horrified to hear that a very bad person called anonymously (obviously a coward too) the immigration department to say that our marriage was a fake.
 Once I heard this, a mix of sadness and anger seized me.

 Who the hell could do something so evil?
 Trying to destroy my life, my husband’s life but also indirectly affect my family and my in-laws?

 After the sad events in France (terrorism in Paris, Nice, Rouen), I couldn’t stop thinking about an act of terrorism on love.
 However Love always conquers, the interview with the immigration was perfectly fine and the day after I received the good news about my visa, the process was even quicker thanks to my “bitch”.

 My philosophy: move on, believe in Karma, and keep going.
 I already know that after such a disgusting act the karma of this person totally sucks and will suck for a long time.
 I couldn’t stop wondering…

 But why the hell can women be so bitchy?
 Did they cultivate that?
 Why can’t they embrace their femininity and act elegantly?

 Hang on.
 It is a perfect topic for an article…